 Even when it became legal to sell kangaroo meat in South Australia this local game was slow to find its way onto menus.
 In 1993-4, because of the constitutional freedom of trade between the Australian States, it became legal to sell kangaroo meat for human consumption throughout Australia.
 Many conservationists still oppose its use.
 More

 The Age already had a popular food section, which prompted the publication of the Guide.
 It was first edited by Claude Forell.
 There were just over 400 eating establishments mentioned in the first edition of The Age Good Food Guide, including pubs, wine bars, gourmet take-aways, cheap and cheerfuls and late-night cafés.
 More

 The first branded, fat-reduced milks arrive, along with low fat salad dressings and cholesterol-free mayonnaise.
 The Australian Nutrition Foundation developed the Healthy Eating Pyramid, which recommended lots of complex carbohydrates, so we could all eat pasta without feeling guilty.

 With the White Australia policy firmly in the past new Asian food choices emerged on the restaurant scene.
-The arrival of refugees from Vietnam saw Vietnamese restaurants opening in Melbourne, the first being the Kinh Do in Hartwell.
-Although the first teppanyaki restaurant in Australia opened in Melbourne in 1975, and Kuni’s in the city opened in 1977, it wasn’t until the mid ‘80s that Japanese food became mainstream.
+The arrival of refugees from Vietnam saw Vietnamese restaurants opening in Melbourne and Sydney.
+Although the first Japanese restaurant in Australia opened as early as 1953, it wasn’t until the mid ‘80s that Japanese food became mainstream.
 More